Rochester Institute of Technology: Fraternities and sororities

-Panhellenic Council

-The Panhellenic Council is the governing body of the sorority system.
-The Panhellenic Council provides many opportunities for involvement in campus life and the fraternity and sorority system outside of the individual sororities.
-Recruitment, social, and educational opportunities are provided by the council.
-All five social sororities recognized by Rochester Institute of Technology are active members of the National Panhellenic Conference.

-Multicultural Greek Council

-The Multicultural Greek Council serves as the governing body and network of culturally based Greek organizations from the National Pan-Hellenic Council, the National Association of Latino Fraternal Organizations, and the National Asian Pacific Islander Desi American Panhellenic Association.

 Special Interest Houses

-RIT's dormitories are home to six "Special Interest Houses" — Art House, Computer Science House, Engineering House, House of General Science, Photo House, and Unity House — that provide an environment to live immersed in a specific interest, such as art, engineering, or computing.
+RIT's dormitories are home to five "Special Interest Houses" — Computer Science House, Engineering House, House of General Science, House of the Arts, and Unity House — that provide an environment to live immersed in a specific interest, such as art, engineering, or computing.
 Members of a special-interest house share their interests with each other and the rest of campus through academic focus and special activities.
 Special Interest Houses are self-governing and accept members based on their own criteria.
-In the early 2000s, RIT had a Special Interest House called Business Leaders for Tomorrow, but it no longer exists.
-Prior to the 2022-2023 academic year, RIT had a Special Interest House called "International House", but it no longer exists.
+In the early 2000s, RIT had a Special Interest House called "Business Leaders for Tomorrow", but it no longer exists.
+Prior to the 2022–2023 academic year, RIT had a Special Interest House called "International House", but it no longer exists.
+Prior to 2025, RIT had an "Art House" and a "Photo House".
+These two Special Interest Houses were merged to form House of the Arts.

 ROTC programs

 RIT is the host of the Air Force ROTC Detachment 538 "Blue Tigers" and the Army ROTC "Tiger Battalion".
 RIT students may also enroll in the Naval ROTC program based at the University of Rochester.

 In 2009, the "Tiger Battalion" was awarded the Eastern Region's Outstanding ROTC Unit Award, given annually by the Order of the Founders and Patriots of America.
 In 2010, it was awarded the National MacArthur Award for 2nd Brigade.